 Archival Education and Research Institutes (AERI)

 Please join other faculty and doctoral students at our annual Archival Education and Research Institutes.
-The second of four institutes will take place in University of Michigan Ann Arbor on June 20 - 25, 2010.
-Applications for the 2010 institute are now posted below.
+The sixth institute will take place at University of Pittsburgh, July 14-18, 2014.

 Applying to this year's Institute does not exclude you from applying in subsequent years.
 In fact, we encourage all participants to attend as many of the Institutes as possible.